lotvh/kNN_algorithm/README.md

-For example, using the file `movies.txt` as the database, for a movie with a rating of 7.2 and falling into the genres 'Biography', 'Drama' and 'History' the algorithm recommends the following movies:
+For example, using the file `movies.txt` as the database, for a movie with a rating of 7.2 and falling into the genres 'Biography', 'Drama' and 'History' the algorithm recommends, out of 30 movies, the following ones:
 - A Beautiful Mind
 - The Wind Rises
 - Hacksaw Ridge